aim-lab/arnet2/README.md

 # Deep learning for atrial fibrillation diagnosis and phenotyping from the electrocardiogram time series
-This README outlines the steps to set up the environment, install dependencies, and provide acess to both ArNet2 for AF detection (LINK)[https://github.com/aim-lab/Shany_Repo/tree/main/plug-and-play] and phenotyping AF (LINK)[], both developed as part of this work.
+This README outlines the steps to set up the environment, install dependencies, and provide acess to both ArNet2 for AF detection [LINK](https://github.com/aim-lab/Shany_Repo/tree/main/plug-and-play) and phenotyping AF [LINK](), both developed as part of this work.

 ArNet2 is a deep learning algorithm developed to detect AF events from windows/long-term beat-to-beat interval data.
 AF is the most common arrhythmia, linked to a significantly higher risk of stroke and increased mortality.
 Early and accurate detection of AF is crucial for timely intervention, risk assessment, and personalized treatment strategies.